ViktorooReps/vival/README.md

 STARTUP     | Test     | Shell commands that will be executed before test.
 CLEANUP     | Test     | Shell commands that will be executed after test.
 TIMEOUT     | File     | Sets time limit in seconds for all tests in the file (default is 2.0 sec).
+SEPARATOR   | File     | Sets separator for INPUT and OUTPUT tokens

 The body of tests file consists of repeating sections of "wild space" and bracketed text: <...WS...>__/{__<...text...>__}/__ .
 Wild space is mostly skipped apart from tags that will define meaning of text in brackets.
 The text in brackets stays unformatted.